 1. Apply the 80/20 rule.

-- 80% of your content should be fun, entertaining and non-intrusive.
-20% can ask for something in return.
+- 80% of your content should be fun, entertaining or educational, and most of all non-intrusive.
+20% can directly promote yourself or ask for something in return.

-- Examples of content that falls under the 80% would be sharing a favorite store for holiday shopping or posting ride-share deals for a safe ride home on New Year’s Eve.
+- Examples of content that falls under the 80% would be sharing a favorite store for holiday shopping or some holiday-related tips that are relevant to your industry.